 I am pleased to announce that wine is a generally a low-carb drink, and more specifically one of the few alcoholic beverages that contains a relatively low number of carbohydrates.
-This is a reason to celebrate in my books!
+This is a reason to celebrate in my book!

 Well, a medium glass of red wine (corresponding to approximately 5 ounces or 150ml) normally contains less than 5 grams of carbs, depending on which kind.

-The table below shows how many carbs are in a glass of red wine for a number of grape varieties.
+The table below shows how many carbs are in a glass of red wine for a number of different varieties.

 |Red Wine Varieties (5 oz serving)||Net Carbs (g)|